- Study in depth the core principles of the business and management of sport

 - Use your business skills to improve sporting people's lives

-- Look at sport through an academic lens: the current social, legal, public health and ethical issues
+- Look at sport through an academic lens: explore the current social, legal, ethical and public health issues

 - Pursue your sports interests to suit your career aspirations